chinamike65/hugo-tuolesi/content/book3/book3en.md

 The third Kungtang Rinpoche also said:

-Although there is gold and silver piled up in the valley, when you die, you can't take a penny with you.
+Although there is gold and silver piled up in the valley,

+when you die, you can't take a penny with you.

 When we die, our relatives and friends can't help us.
 How many relatives and friends can't save us.

 The Fourth Panchen Lama said in "Dangers and Difficulties in Liberation":

-Those who save money and silk are all abandoned, and all the loving Dharmamily members leave forever.
+Those who save money and silk are all abandoned,

+and all the loving family members leave forever.

 Sometimes, relatives and friends will be implicated in the person who is about to die.
 For example, at the end of life, if relatives and friends are crying non-stop, it will make the person who is about to die feel uneasy and worry.
-There may also be thoughts of covetousness for relatives, friends, and children, and even if you want to leave, you can’t leave.
+There may also be thoughts of attachment to relatives, friends, and children, and even if you want to leave, you can’t leave.

 That's why it says in the Treatise on Entering the Bodhisattva's Actions:

 Come alone in life, go alone in death,

-No one to share the pain, what's the use of hindering relatives and friends.
+No one to share the pain,

+what's the use of hindering relatives and friends.

 When you die, your body can't help.
 Now, we already know that wealth can't help when you're dying.
 You can't buy the medicine for immortality, and money can't redeem your life.
-Friends and Dharmamily can't help, let alone other people.
+Friends and family can't help, let alone other people.
 So, can you rely on your own body?

 Everyone protects their own body every day like a wish-fulfilling treasure.
 I hope that this body will always be young and beautiful and accompany you.

-But, in fact, the body is like a hotel, the soul is like a tourist, and a tourist cannot stay in a hotel all the time.
+But, in fact, the body is like a hotel, the essence is like a tourist, and a tourist cannot stay in a hotel all the time.

-When fate runs out, the soul needs to change to a body, just like a tourist needs to change to a hotel when it’s time, but he can’t keep it if he wants to stay.
+When fate runs out, the soul needs to change to a body, just like a tourist needs to change to another hotel when it’s time, but he can’t keep it if he wants to stay.

 So, when you die, your body can't help either.